If you’re considering a career as an Events Planner

 Managing other people’s budgets

 Your client comes to you with that starry-eyed look after watching the Grammys on the TV.
 Their head may be full of Hollywood glitz and glamour, but their budget says … slightly less is needed.
-As their event planner, it’s your job to deliver the dream in their head with the budget in their hand, and of course sometimes it’s just not going to be realistic, which can lead to an awkward conversation with the client.
+As their Events Planner, it’s your job to deliver the dream in their head with the budget in their hand, and of course sometimes it’s just not going to be realistic, which can lead to an awkward conversation with the client.
 You’ll have to call on your expert negotiation skills with clients and suppliers alike to be able to deliver the best results each time.

 [Find out more here]